 I take the opportunity to understand the fauna and flora around me

-What if this year we took the time to marvel at the fauna and flora?
+What if we took time this year to reconnect with nature?
 Of the 11 French National Parks, 4 are in mountain areas: Vanoise, Pyrenees, Ecrins, and Mercantour.
 These are protected areas, with awareness-raising and information activities carried out all year round.
 Beyond the National Parks, we are also looking for the Nature Reserves: in the heart of the Mont Blanc Massif is the highest Nature Reserve in France, that of Les Contamines-Montjoie.
 It is the only protected area in the massif!

 In Peisey-Vallandry, the appointment is made at 2,138 m, at the Museum of Mountain Animals, in the Paradiski ski area.
 In 6 minutes, by the new Vallandry cable car, pedestrians and skiers will have free access to this panoramic area designed in partnership with the Vanoise National Park.